-First Friday Art Walk on Bainbridge Island happens mainly along Winslow Way, capped on one end by the Bainbridge Island Museum of Art.
-Many businesses stay open in support of the art walk, as well.
+First Friday Art Walk on Bainbridge Island happens mainly along Winslow Way and at the Bainbridge Public Library (1270 Madison Ave N).
+Capped on one end by the Bainbridge Island Museum of Art, many businesses stay open in support of the art walk.
 Click the link to visit Bainbridge Island Downtown Association for more information on the art walk and art galleries!

 Celebrate the beauty and craftsmanship of local, handmade art in August and December!
 In these free, self-guided art shows on Bainbridge Island you will see regional artists jury in to the summer and winter art shows, and sell their work at Island artists’ studios and historic community halls.
 When you visit the studios, you’ll see some works in progress, raw materials, tools, and perhaps some inspiration mixed in with a little sawdust.